jeancroy/FuzzySearch/readme.md

 ### Multiple field matching

+This query would match in both `title` and `year` field:

 > cliche 1977

-This query would match in both `title` and `year` field.
 Flip side of allowing Multiple field matching is giving preference to words in the same field:

- >"john doe", two word, same field
+> "john doe", two word, same field

 Score is average of
  1. best score, every query token on the best field for the item